 Even better, the two shorter ends can be fastened with buttons for a cowl effect or left undone to create a long scarf depending on your mood and your outfit.

-Which Stitches Do I Use to Crochet An Easy Scarf?
+Which Stitches Do I Use For My Easy To Crochet Scarf?

 This pattern allows you to try out the basic stitches to create the texture in your pattern, these are: